Kagoshima Castle

 Historical Period Edo Period

-Features bridges, water moats, stone walls
+Features gates, bridges, water moats, stone walls

 Visitor Information